 Current Research Projects:

-- Administration for Children and Families: An Evaluation of Parent Child Interaction Therapy and the Emotional Availability Intervention: Mitigating Toxic Stress Among American Indian & Alaska Native Children in Early Head Start (2011-2016, Co-Investigator): The goals of this project are as follows: 1) to examine the nature, extent, and developmental course of environmental stressors among young American Indian children between the ages of 10-48 months and explore the relationship between hair cortisol as a biological marker of stress among young American Indian children and their caregivers; 2) to culturally adapt and integrate Parent Child Interaction Therapy (PCIT) and the Emotional Availability Intervention (EAI) models for implementation with American Indian children and families served by a tribal Early Head Start program; and, 3) to test the effectiveness of the adapted PCIT with and without early EAI for decreasing the chronic stress response (i.e. cortisol) among children and their caregivers, increasing caregiver sensitivity, and decreasing behavior problems among children experiencing mild to significant levels of environmental stress.
+- Administration for Children and Families, Office of Planning, Research and Evaluation: An Evaluation of Parent-Child Interaction Therapy and the Emotional Availability Intervention: Mitigating Toxic Stress among American Indian & Alaska Native Children in Early Head Start (2011-2017, Co-Investigator): This study examines the nature, extent and developmental course of environmental stressors among young American Indian children; investigates hair cortisol as a biological marker of stress among these children and their caregivers; and explores the effectiveness of Parent-Child Interaction Therapy (PCIT) and the Emotional Availability Intervention (EAI) models for buffering the effects of toxic levels of stress in these families.